-Recommendation No. 2: Proposed Pa.B.A.R.
-302, regarding in-house corporate counsel.
-The rule permits attorneys licensed in other jurisdictions, who, as in-house counsel, are solely providing legal services in Pennsylvania to the business organizations which employ them, to obtain limited licenses to engage in such practice without being admitted to the bar on motion or by examination.
-Pending before the Court.
+Recommendation No. 1: Proposed adoption of Pa.B.A.R.
+302 to require in-house counsel who are providing legal services in Pennsylvania solely to the business entity by which they are employed, to obtain limited licenses to engage in such practice, if they are not fully admitted to the Pennsylvania bar.
+Adopted 3-30-04, effective 9-26-04.